 Here are 10 Canadian authors who are encouraging children to explore and appreciate the natural world around them.
-Let us know if you have additional suggestions and we’ll add them to the list.
+We’re continuing to add to the list (check out the additions at the end of the article) so let us know if you have suggestions.

 Nicola I. Campbell